-First it should be established that contrary to what the name implies, weight systems are not intended to make you sink while diving.
-Many people hear that weight systems are needed when diving and fear that they will sink straight to the bottom of the sea.
+First, it should be said that, contrary to what the name implies, weight systems are not intended to make you sink while diving.
+Many people erroneously think that a weight system, needed when diving, will make you sink straight to the bottom of the sea.
+It won't.

 Weight systems are a necessary part of Scuba diving; for those who are not aware, divers are buoyant.
 Even with the weight of your equipment, it’s really difficult to reach depths while diving when your very anatomy makes you float.
 Also keeping you from descending is the fact that wetsuits are extremely buoyant as well.